nikotang/patient-bird/README.md

-# 🐦 Patient Bird
+<h1 align="center">🐦 Patient Bird</h1>

-A Discord chatbot powered by LLMs.
-Written in Python 🐍 with Discord.py 🤖 and Langchain 🦜🔗.
+<h2 align="center">A Discord chatbot powered by LLMs.
+Written in Python 🐍 with Discord.py 🤖 and Langchain 🦜🔗.</h2>

 Less like an assistant and more like a bird that tweets along with your conversations.

 Works out of the box, but also a good starting point for your own bot.
 An API key is all you need.

 ## 🔑 Key Features

-✅ __Plug and play__: it works as long as you have an API key from Anthropic/Cohere/Deepinfra/Google AI/Mistral/Huggingface/OpenAI or you have Ollama installed.
+✅ __Plug and play__: it works as long as you have an API key from Anthropic/Cohere/Deepinfra/Google AI/Groq/Huggingface/Mistral/OpenAI or you have Ollama installed.

-✅ __Flexible__: you can edit your system prompt or change models even when it's already running.
+✅ __Flexible__: Config your bot with other server members: you can edit your system prompt or change models even when it's already running.
+No need to decide everything in a config file.

 ✅ __Reads chat history__: a configurable amount of earlier messages are used as input (along with who sent the messages) to generate responses.